jsizmir/landing/README.md

 ## What is this?

-This is a repository for the JS Izmir community.
+This is a repository for the JS Izmir community landing page.
 We are a group of JavaScript developers in Izmir, Turkey.
 We organize meetups, hackathons etc. every month to discuss JavaScript and related technologies.

 ## How can I join?